Firewall rule actions and priorities

 - ARP: Permits incoming Address Resolution Protocol (ARP) traffic .

-- Allow solicited TCP/UDP replies: Ensures that the host computer is able to receive replies to its own TCP and UDP messages.
+- Allow solicited TCP/UDP replies: Allow the computer to receive replies to its own TCP and UDP messages.
 This works in conjunction with TCP and UDP stateful configuration.

-- Allow solicited ICMP replies: Ensures that the host computer is able to receive replies to its own ICMP messages.
+- Allow solicited ICMP replies: Allow the computer to receive replies to its own ICMP messages.
 This works in conjunction with ICMP stateful configuration.

 More about Bypass rules